ianmuchina/rangi/README.md

 # rangi

-A simple go cli to create a base16 theme from a vscode theme.
+A command line utlity to generate a base16 themes from a vscode themes.